scriptNarwhal/OpenSim_With_LibLSLCC/README.md

 ```

-LookupModConstant now also returns a ScriptConstantInfo object instead of just the constants value:
+LookupModConstant now also returns a ScriptConstantInfo object as well, instead of just the constants value:

 ```C#